-The goodness of fit to a power of the neuronal avalanches size distribution has been considered as suggestive for critical dynamic, which taken in isolation may call for caveats, precautions and criticisms \cite{PowerLaw}.
+The goodness of fit of the neuronal avalanches size distribution to a power law has been considered as suggestive for critical dynamics, which taken in isolation may call for caveats, precautions, and criticisms \cite{PowerLaw}.
 Nonetheless, when used in conjunction with other measures it can overcome some of its limitations \cite{Destexhe}.
-In that regards, Shew at al. \cite{KappaShew} defined, from the cumulative avalanche size distribution, $F(s)$, a metric $\kappa_S$, which is \cite{KappaShew}:
+In that regard, Shew \emph{et al.} \cite{KappaShew} defined, from the {observed} cumulative avalanche size distribution, $F(s)$, a metric $\kappa_S$, which is \cite{KappaShew}: